📅 Post Updated: February 14, 2026

 What Needs Work:

-- ❌ Extension support is intentionally limited
+- ❌ Extension support improved but still limited

 Use Comet NOW if you’re: